Module 5: Monitoring and troubleshooting

 tasks.tekton.dev "deploy-coolstuff-app" not foundis the root cause.
 Thedeploystage referenced a Task that does not exist. -

 View the console failure view.
-In the Developer perspective, navigate to Pipelines, then
+In the OpenShift console, navigate to Pipelines, then PipelineRuns and then click

 Fix the missing Task and re-run